ciderella/fellowship-handbook/language.md

 - Invest some time in finding 3, 4 resources you like but focus on one resource at a time.
 Don't fall into the trap of switching to another resource when one gets challenging
 - Keep a record of your personal thoughts, feelings, insights, and more in the other language and get someone to correct your mistakes.
 - Journalling in the other language and get a tutor to correct your pronunciation
-- Learn how to say a lot with few words.
+- Learn how to say a lot with a few words.
 Do sentence mining, focus on sentences patterns first.
 - Get a tutor: Having a tutor is one of the best options.
 If you can't find a tutor try pimsleur, [language transfer](https://www.languagetransfer.org/free-courses-1), [Glosika](https://ai.glossika.com/), [Michelle Thomas Russian](https://www.michelthomas.com/learn-russian/), [Assimil](https://www.assimil.com/en/), [FSI language course](https://www.fsi-language-courses.org/),... and many more.
 You can torrent most of the resources here from the piratebay or rutracker 🤫
 - Begin with the syntax.
 Then a mastering of the semantic and finally the expressions.
 - It will take at least a year.
 So take your time and don't rush.